-Switching to the dispersion (σV) tab, we can evaluate the width of the line as a function of position across the map.
+Switching to the dispersion map (σV tab , we can evaluate the width of the line as a function of position across the map.
 It is important to look up the resolution of the instrument (see the FIFI-LS section of the Observers Handbook) in order to evaluate the dispersion map.
-In this case, the resolution of FIFI-LS is approximately R = 1250 at 157.8 µm, which corresponds to a line FWHM of 240 km/s and thus a dispersion of σV = 102 km/s.
+In this case, the resolution of FIFI-LS is approximately R = 1250 at 157.8 µm.
+So, an unresolved line will have a FWHM of 240 km/s which corresponds to a instrumental dispersion of σV = 102 km/s.
+To obtain the real dispersion one should deconvolve the measured line width from the instrumental width.